Weather Alert 2/20/19: University parking ban begins at 11 p.m.

-Massachusetts Executive Order 484 and the Leading By Example Council
+Massachusetts Executive Order 484 and the Leading by Example Council

-Established in the spring of 2007, Executive Order 484- Leading by Example: Clean Energy and Efficient Buildings was signed into effect.
+Established in the spring of 2007, "Executive Order 484- Leading by Example: Clean Energy and Efficient Buildings" was signed into effect.
 This gathered together various representatives from executive agencies in the state to address energy efficiency and sustainability.
-These entities own 80 million square feet of buildings and thousands of vehicles, employ more than 65,000 people, and include large and small college campuses, prison complexes, hospitals, highway depots, state park visitor centers and youth detention facilities, to name just a few.
+These entities own 80 million square feet of buildings and thousands of vehicles, employ more than 65,000 people, and include large and small college campuses, prison complexes, hospitals, highway depots, state park visitor centers, and youth detention facilities, to name just a few.
 UMass Lowell has been an active member of this group since its establishment.

 Through various initiatives, Leading By Example (LBE) works to reduce the overall environmental impacts of state government operations, particularly climate and energy impacts.
 In addition, the LBE program promotes sustainability activities within state government, including waste reduction, water conservation, green buildings, alternative fuels, efficient transportation, and recycling.

 EO 484 set aggressive sustainable energy targets for the Commonwealth including:

 Massachusetts Executive Order 569 and Resiliency: A New Phase

 Establishing an Integrated Climate Change Strategy for the Commonwealth